m-musa-git/Olist_Ecommerce_Project/Data_Cleaning_Overview.md

   OR  [product_category_name_english] LIKE ' %'
 ```

-And I trimmed the whitespace using the following queries:
+And I trimmed whitespace using the following queries:

 ```
 UPDATE [olist_ecommerce_project].[dbo].[olist_order_reviews_dataset]